Alain de Botton: Non-fiction

-In August 2009, de Botton applied to a competition advertised among British literary agents by BAA, the airport management company, for the post of "writer-in-residence" at Heathrow Airport.
+In August 2009, de Botton applied to a competition advertised among British literary agents by the airport management company BAA for the post of "writer-in-residence" at Heathrow Airport.
 The post involved being seated at a desk in Terminal 5, and writing about the comings and goings of passengers over a week.
 De Botton was appointed to the position.
 The result was the book, A Week at the Airport, published by Profile Books in September 2009.
 The book features photographs by the documentary photographer Richard Baker, with whom de Botton also worked on The Pleasures and Sorrows of Work.

 In January 2012, de Botton published Religion for Atheists, about the benefits of religions for those who do not believe in them.
 De Botton put it: "It's clear to me that religions are in the end too complex, interesting and on occasion wise to be abandoned simply to those who believe in them".
 In April 2012, he published How to Think More about Sex, one in a series of six books on topics of emotional life published by his enterprise, The School of Life.

 In October 2013, he published Art as Therapy, co-written with the Australian-Scottish art historian, John Armstrong.
 Art as Therapy argues that certain great works of art "offer clues on managing the tensions and confusions of everyday life".

-In February 2014, de Botton published his fourteenth book, a title called "The News: A User's Manual", a study of the effects of the news on modern mentality, viewed through the prism of 25 news stories, culled from a variety of sources, which de Botton analyses in detail.
+In February 2014, de Botton published his fourteenth book, a title called The News: A User's Manual, a study of the effects of the news on modern mentality, viewed through the prism of 25 news stories, culled from a variety of sources, which de Botton analyses in detail.
 The book delved with more rigour into de Botton's analyses of the modern media that appeared in Status Anxiety.

 Newspapers

-De Botton used to write articles for several English newspapers, and from 1998 to 2000, wrote a regular column for The Independent on Sunday.
+De Botton used to write articles for several English newspapers and from 1998 to 2000 wrote a regular column for The Independent on Sunday.